Granada Andalucia, Spain Travel Guide

 Book Alhambra tickets; this is necessary, especially for the Nasrid Palaces, due to strict entry times and quick sell-out.

-Research and book flights, specifically if travel occurs during high season or specific dates.
-Early booking often brings better prices.
+Look up and book flights, specifically if travel occurs during high season or specific dates.
+Early booking frequently brings better prices.

-Check passport validity (minimum three months beyond Schengen Area departure) and research visa needs; begin application if necessary.
+Check passport validity (minimum three months beyond Schengen Area departure) and research visa needs; begin application if needed.

 Finalize accommodation and book intercity train/bus tickets for land travel from other Spanish cities.